 Turn Down Your Thermostat

 You’ll learn lots of heating alternatives after reading this article, so it’s okay to turn your heater down.
-Your heater won’t run all night long if you put in one a lower temperature, and it’ll save you money.
+Your heater won’t run all night long if you put in one at a lower temperature, and it’ll save you money.

 Seal The Leaks In Your Home